foghorn/qbtpsautoextract/README.md

 ## Overview

+As an IT security pro I listen to and watch a large number of conference sessions.
+A large number of these are distributed via torrent, meaning I need to download them individually and extract them to a central location before I could watch them conveniently.
+This script is designed to help automate that process.

 This project is intended to be used to automatically extract the RAR archived contents of a completed torrent file (containing perfectly legal and legitimate content ONLY) to a second or remote destination.

 In the event that the script does not find a valid RAR archive it can also copy files of a specified file extension.
 By default the file copies video files but can be edited to include others as well.